 You may have seen me on TV hosting Punkin’ Chunkin, How Stuff Works, and Catch It Keep It on the Discovery and Science Channels, or perhaps on fuse TV’s Rock and Roll Acid Test.
-I tend to explain and build crazy machines that crush stuff, blow things up, shoot fire, all in the name of science.
+I explain and build crazy machines that crush stuff, blow things up, shoot fire, all in the name of science.

 Off camera, I create (and help others tell) content about science and technology.
 Most recently I worked as Executive Editor of Make: magazine, where I get to build high-tech creations and share stories about incredible people making incredible projects around the globe.
 I’ve written and worked for magazines from Wired to Triathlete to ReadyMade, and I run the DIY project blog DOIT, focusing on helping people make everything from drones to 3D printers, catapults to classic cars, and frequently, amazing pizza.
 Most recently I’m directing the content initiatives for the AI tech startup Edge Impulse.

 I teach workshops about science and engineering.
 And I’m a big camera geek who loves to capture the interesting things in life on film and video.
 Thanks for looking at my work — I hope you drop a note to say hello.